 At 54 years old he filled out another draft card to join the fight during WWII.
 Notice on the document he lied and say he was 52, born in 1889, not his actual year of birth of 1887.

 These two documents tell us a little more about the man.
 He was 5 foot 7 1/2.
-Again we learn he has brown hair and grey eyes and his complexion is described as “ruddy”, as compared to sallow, light, dark, light brown, etc.
+Again we learn he has brown hair and grey eyes, and his complexion is described as “ruddy,” as compared to shallow, light, dark, light brown, etc.

-So the father lied and said he was younger so he could join the war and fight for his country and his son would lie sand say he was older to do the same.
+So the father lied and said he was younger so he could join the war and fight for his country, and his son would lie and say he was older to do the same.

 His wife Tillie would die in 1984 and would be buried nearby.